-The Philips Foundation began in 2014 with a start-up capital of 1.5 million euros provided by Royal Philips.
-From 2015 onwards, Royal Philips, in addition to the Foundation resourcing, provided an annual contribution in cash to the Philips Foundation.
-Meanwhile, Philips contributes 6,7 million euro's annually, to be paid by the 1st of July.
-The Foundation will actively look for coinvestors in specific projects, establishing strategic relationships with donors and other (corporate) Foundations.
+Royal Philips, in addition to the Foundation resourcing, provides an annual contribution in cash to the Philips Foundation of 6,7 million euro's, to be paid in 4 quarterly installments.
+The

+Foundation actively looks for co-investors in specific projects, establishing strategic relationships with donors and other (corporate) Foundations, and co-investors through PFII in investees.